Kenya profile - Media

 Full-time FM relays of the BBC World Service are on the air in Nairobi (93.9), Mombasa (93.9) and Kisumu (88.1).

-The highly-competitive press sector is the most sophisticated in the region.
-The print media are dominated by two publishing houses, the Nation and Standard.
+The highly-competitive press scene is the most sophisticated in east Africa.
+Print media are dominated by two publishing houses, the Nation and Standard.

 - Daily Nation - market-leading daily published by the Nation Media Group